 The Returning Officer shall report in writing to the Chairman of the Annual General Meeting the names of the Directors elected and the Chairman shall declare them duly elected at the Annual General Meeting.

-In the case of an equality of postal votes for two or more candidates eligible for a position, the election of such candidates shall be decided by a vote of members present at the Annual General Meeting.
+In the case of an equality of votes for two or more candidates eligible for a position, the election of such candidates shall be decided by a vote of members present at the Annual General Meeting.

 Returning Officer

 The Returning Officer shall be appointed annually by the Board but he or she shall not be a member of the Board or a candidate for a position on the Board.
+The Returning Officer shall have control of the election and his or her decision shall be final in all matters relating to the conduct of the election.

 Scrutineers